lrlna/cascadiaProposal/vintagejs.md

 A outline will include, but is not limited to:

 * a brief illustrated(or shall I say animated?) history of JS;
-*	JS then and now. eg. dreamweaver and server side js.
+*	JS then and now. eg. dreamweaver and server side js;
+* results from interviews with those who have developed JS over the past two decades to help me get a different perspective;

 ## Speaker bio